Waikato Plains: Geology

-The Waikato River over, even the last 1800 years, has changed course many times in the basin.
-It has changed course even more spectacularly on at least four occasions in the last 100,000 years, flowing northeast from the region of the current Lake Karapiro, and exiting near Thames in the Hauraki Gulf leaving drainage of the basin to the Waipa River which has not always been a tributary to the Waikato River.
-Between 65,000 years to at most 25,000 years ago it drained the Waikato Plains but then drained through the Hauraki Plains for 6,000 years returning to drain the Waikato Plains from around 19,000 years ago.
-So only in recent times,again, has it flowed northwest to empty into the Tasman Sea near Port Waikato.
-This means the recent sedimentary deposits near the river are mainly altered volcanics washed down from the North Island Volcanic Plateau and broken down volcanic soils but there are layers of tephra/breccia from the many significant rhyolitic eruptions to the south where recent river flooding has not been disruptive.
+The Waikato River has changed course many times in the basin, as recently as in the last 1800 years.
+More spectacular course changes occurred on at least four occasions in the last 100,000 years, with it flowing northeast from the region of the current Lake Karapiro, and exiting near Thames in the Hauraki Gulf leaving drainage of the basin to the Waipa River which has not always been a tributary to the Waikato River.
+Between 65,000 years to at most 25,000 years ago the Waikato River drained the Waikato Plains but it then drained through the Hauraki Plains for 6,000 years returning to drain the Waikato Plains from around 19,000 years ago.
+So only in recent times, again, has it flowed northwest to empty into the Tasman Sea near Port Waikato.
+This means the recent sedimentary deposits near the river are mainly altered volcanic eruptives washed down from the North Island Volcanic Plateau and broken down volcanic soils but there are also layers of tephra/breccia from the many significant rhyolitic eruptions to the south where recent river flooding has not been disruptive.
 Layers of the fifteen layer Kauroa Ash Formation are found within both the Puketoka and Karapiro Formation depending upon where you are in the basin.
 The ash beds can be many meters thick, although thin out north of Hamilton, and include the eight layer 3 to 5 m thick Hamilton Ash Formation deposited between 350,000 and 100,000 years ago.
 There are also tephras derived from the andesitic stratovolcanoes of the Tongariro and Taranaki regions, as well as from Mayor Island/Tuhua.
 The airfall tephra layers of the last 50,000 years vary from between 0.5 to 1.5 m thick.